SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/cisco/cisco_ios.md

 ## Create the intake

-Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format Cisco NX-OS.
+Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format Cisco IOS.

 ## Transport to SEKOIA.IO